locationtech/geomesa/docs/user/commandline_tools.rst

       Commands:
-        add-attribute-index    Run a Hadoop map reduce job to add an index for attributes add-index              Add or update indices for an existing GeoMesa feature type create                 Create a GeoMesa feature type
+        add-attribute-index    Run a Hadoop map reduce job to add an index for attributes add-index              Add or update indices for an existing GeoMesa feature type config-table           Perform table configuration operations
-        deletecatalog          Delete a GeoMesa catalog completely (and all features in it) deletefeatures         Delete features from a table in GeoMesa.
-Does not delete any tables or schema information. deleteraster           Delete a GeoMesa Raster table
+        create-schema          Create a GeoMesa feature type
-        describe               Describe the attributes of a given GeoMesa feature type env                    Examine the current GeoMesa environment
+        delete-catalog         Delete a GeoMesa catalog completely (and all features in it) delete-features        Delete features from a table in GeoMesa.
+Does not delete any tables or schema information. delete-raster          Delete a GeoMesa Raster table
-        explain                Explain how a GeoMesa query will be executed export                 Export features from a GeoMesa data store export-bin             Export features from a GeoMesa data store in a binary format. genavroschema          Generate an Avro schema from a SimpleFeatureType getsft                 Get the SimpleFeatureType of a feature help                   Show help
+        env                    Examine the current GeoMesa environment
-        ingest                 Ingest/convert various file formats into GeoMesa ingestraster           Ingest raster files into GeoMesa
+        explain                Explain how a GeoMesa query will be executed export                 Export features from a GeoMesa data store export-bin             Export features from a GeoMesa data store in a binary format. gen-avro-schema        Generate an Avro schema from a SimpleFeatureType get-names              List GeoMesa feature types for a given catalog get-schema             Describe the attributes of a given GeoMesa feature type get-sft-config                Get the SimpleFeatureType of a feature help                   Show help
-        keywords               Add/Remove/List keywords on an existing schema list                   List GeoMesa feature types for a given catalog queryrasterstats       Export queries and statistics about the last X number of queries to a CSV file. removeschema           Remove a schema and associated features from a GeoMesa catalog stats-analyze          Analyze statistics on a GeoMesa feature type stats-bounds           View or calculate bounds on attributes in a GeoMesa feature type stats-count            Estimate or calculate feature counts in a GeoMesa feature type stats-histogram        View or calculate counts of attribute in a GeoMesa feature type, grouped by sorted values stats-top-k            Enumerate the most frequent values in a GeoMesa feature type tableconf              Perform table configuration operations
+        ingest                 Ingest/convert various file formats into GeoMesa ingest-raster          Ingest raster files into GeoMesa
-        version                Display the installed GeoMesa version
+        keywords               Add/Remove/List keywords on an existing schema query-raster-stats     Export queries and statistics about the last X number of queries to a CSV file. remove-schema          Remove a schema and associated features from a GeoMesa catalog stats-analyze          Analyze statistics on a GeoMesa feature type stats-bounds           View or calculate bounds on attributes in a GeoMesa feature type stats-count            Estimate or calculate feature counts in a GeoMesa feature type stats-histogram        View or calculate counts of attribute in a GeoMesa feature type, grouped by sorted values stats-top-k            Enumerate the most frequent values in a GeoMesa feature type version                Display the installed GeoMesa version

 This usage text lists the available commands.
 To see help for an individual command, run ``geomesa help <command-name>``, which for example will give you something like this::

-    $ geomesa help list
+    $ geomesa help get-names
     List GeoMesa feature types for a given catalog
-    Usage: list [options]
+    Usage: get-names [options]
       Options:
         --auths
            Accumulo authorizations